CurveDocs/curve-docs/docs/crvUSD/pegkeeper.md

     | $balance_{crvUSD} < balance_{pairedCoin}$ |  mint and deposit |
     | $balance_{crvUSD} > balance_{pairedCoin}$ | withdraw and borrow |

-    A share (`caller_share`) of the generated profit will be awarded to the caller of the function.
+    A share (`caller_share`) of the generated profit will be awarded to the function's caller.
 By default, this is set to `msg.sender`, but there is also the possibility to input a `_beneficiary` address to which the rewards will be sent.

     Returns: caller's profit (`uint256`).